gooddata/gooddata-python-sdk/gooddata-fdw/README.md

 # GoodData.CN Foreign Data Wrapper

+This project delivers PostgreSQL foreign data wrapper extension built on top of [multicorn](https://multicorn.org/).
+The extension makes GoodData.CN insights, computations and ad-hoc report data available in PostgreSQL as tables.
+It can be selected like any other table using SQL language.

 ## Getting Started

+### Install gooddata-fdw to PostgreSQL in docker

 For convenience a `Dockerfile` is in place which when started will run `PostgreSQL 12` with `multicorn` and `gooddata-fdw` installed.

 For even better user experience we prepared `docker-compose.yaml` file, which contains both `gooddata-fdw` and `gooddata-cn-ce` services.
-If you execute (in this folder):
+If you execute (in repository root folder):
 ``` shell
 docker-compose up -d
 ```
-gooddata-fdw image is built from the Dockerfile and both services are started in background.
+`gooddata-fdw` image is built from the Dockerfile and both services are started in background.
 Note: services in docker-compose.yaml contain setup of various environment variables including `POSTGRES_PASSWORD`.
 Set the variables in your environment if you want to, before you execute the above command.
-Default value for`POSTGRES_PASSWORD` is `gooddata123`.
+Default value for `POSTGRES_PASSWORD` is `gooddata123`.

 You can also execute:
 ``` shell